Rangers must heed wake-up call to halt nightmare week

 The same slack play at the back which was prevalent in the east end of Glasgow on Saturday followed Rangers like a shadow to the Netherlands.
 While Jon McLaughlin was under the microscope on Saturday for gifting Celtic a late goal, there were several on Wednesday who contributed to their side's downfall.

 Ryan Kent offered little end product, with only one goal this calendar year and just three assists this season, while a question mark is still hanging over Alfredo Morelos.
-Players of quality from the likes of Antonio Colak and Malik Tillman have been brought in, but the loss of Joe Aribo and Ajax's Calvin Bassey has been telling.
-Both were crucial in the surge to Seville, in their absence is being felt.
+Players of quality from the likes of Antonio Colak to Malik Tillman have been brought in, but the loss of Joe Aribo and Ajax's Calvin Bassey has been telling.
+Both were crucial in the surge to Seville, and their absence is being felt still.

 "This squad is not as strong as it was last season," former Rangers striker Mark Hateley told Sportsound.
 "We are now expected to make a fist of it and be competitive in the Champions League and domestically.